New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 • Note: The time component can only be chosen when your site runs on millisecond-based billing mode.

 • Click Add.
-You can click Add Charge to add more non-recurring addons as required.
+You can click Add Charge to add more non-recurring addons as needed.

 6. You can click Add Coupon/Coupon Code to apply a coupon.
 (Multiple coupons of the same type can also be added.
-Contact support to avail this feature.)
+Contact support to enable this feature.)

 7. If the charge is for a physical good to be shipped, you can add the shipping address details.
-You can choose to ship to the customer's billing address, or you can even add the shipping address details.
+You can choose to ship to the customer's billing address, or you can add a new shipping address.
 Any existing shipping addresses available for the customer are also available for selection.

 8. Select the preferred Payment method from the dropdown.